BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models: Appendix

+Training every candidate in a vast \our search space is computationally expensive.
+Leveraging our observation that \textbf{optimal architectures for functionally similar tasks exhibit significant topological similarity}, we propose a hierarchy of three approaches, ranging from numerical regression to high-level semantic reasoning agents, to efficiently exploit \our explored (architecture, task, performance) tuples for identifying optimal architectures for unseen biological tasks.

+\paragraph{Experiment Settings} Based on our observations from RQ2, we conducted experiments in both supervised and transfer settings with detailed data split available in Appendix~\ref{Appendix: prediction split}.
 Unlike standard classification, the "optimal" architecture is a ranking relative to the search space.
-We define our metrics as follows:

-\begin{itemize}[leftmargin=*] \item \textbf{Ground Truth Construction ($\mathcal{G}_t$):} For every task $t$ in our benchmark, we utilize the exhaustive evaluation results from Section 3.4.
+We define our metrics as follows: \begin{itemize}[leftmargin=*] \item \textbf{Ground Truth Construction ($\mathcal{G}_t$):} For every task $t$ in our benchmark, we utilize the exhaustive evaluation results from Section 3.4.
 We define the Ground Truth Set $\mathcal{G}_t$ as the top architectures ranked by their performance for each task.
 These represent the empirically verified optimal designs.

 \item \textbf{Metric Definitions:} Let $\mathcal{P}_t^k$ be the set of top-$k$ architectures predicted by our model for task $t$.
 We evaluate the alignment between prediction and reality using: \begin{enumerate} \item \textbf{Precision@k ($|\mathcal{P}_t^k \cap \mathcal{G}_t| / k$):} This measures the \textit{efficiency} of the prediction.
 It quantifies the proportion of the suggested architectures that are truly top-tier, indicating the reliability of the predictor's advice to a user with a limited budget for training trials. \item \textbf{Recall@k ($|\mathcal{P}_t^k \cap \mathcal{G}_t| / |\mathcal{G}_t|$):} This measures the \textit{coverage} of the design space.
 It assesses the predictor's ability to uncover the diverse set of high-performing candidates, preventing mode collapse into a single architecture type. \item \textbf{Hit Rate@k ($\mathbb{I}(|\mathcal{P}_t^k \cap \mathcal{G}_t| \geq 1)$):} This measures the \textit{probability of success}.
 It indicates whether the user will find \textit{at least one} optimal architecture within the top-$k$ predictions, serving as a critical "success/failure" metric for practical deployment. \end{enumerate} \end{itemize}